-(Mark One) F THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year endo ed December 31, 2010 OI R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fron Commission File ORASURE TECH • Delaware 36-4370966 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 220 East First Street Bethlehem, Pennsylvania 18015 (Address of Principal Executive Offices) (Zip Code) (610) 88 (Registrant's Telephone Nun Securities registered pursuan Title of Each Class Name of Each Exchange on Which Registered Common Stock \$0.000001 par value per share The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by check mark if the Registrant is not required to file reports pursuan nt to Section 13 or Section 15(d) of the Exchange Act.
-Yes \square No \boxtimes Indicate by check mark whether the Registrant: (1) has filed all reports requireduring the preceding 12 months (or for such shorter period that the Registrant was requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted electronically at to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$) durequired to submit and post such files).
-Yes \square No \square nd posted on its corporate Web site, if any, every Interactive Data File required ring the preceding 12 months (or for such shorter period that the Registrant was Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 best of Registrant's knowledge, in definitive proxy or information statements inco Form 10-K. \boxtimes Indicate by check mark whether the Registrant is a large accelerated filer, an definitions of "large accelerated filer," "accelerated filer" and "smaller reporting c accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See tho ompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer $oxtimes$ Non-accelerated filer \square Smaller reporting company \square (Do not check if a small Indicate by check mark whether the Registrant is a shell company (as defined l in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗵 State the aggregate market value of the voting and non-voting common equity equity was last sold, or the average bid and asked price of such common equity, as fiscal quarter (June 30, 2010): \$209,793,347 y held by nonaffiliates, computed by reference to the price at which the commo s of the last business day of the Registrant's most recently completed second Indicate the number of shares outstanding of each of the Registrant's classes of common stock, as of March 7, 2011: 46,626,324 shares.
-Documents Incorpor rated by Reference: Portions of the Registrant's Definitive Proxy Statement for the 2011 Annual I Meeting of Stockholders are incorporated by reference into Part III of this
+(Mark One) ANNUAL REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES For the fiscal year ended December 31, 2010 EXCHANGE ACT OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission File N No. 001-16537 ORASURE TECHN OLOGIES, INC. (Exact Name of Registrant as Delaware 36-4370966 (State or Other Jurisdiction of (I.R.S.
+Employer Identification No.) Incorporation or Organization) (I.K.S.
+Employer Identification 10.)
+220 East First Street Bethlehem, Pennsylvania 18015 (Address of Principal Executive Offices) (Zip Code) (610) 882- (Registrant's Telephone Numb Securities registered pursuant t Title of Each Class Name of Each Exchange on Which Registered Common Stock \$0.000001 par value per share The NASDAQ Stock Market LLC Securities registered pursuant to S Indicate by check mark if the Registrant is a well-known se Yes No 🗵 Indicate by check mark if the Registrant is not required to Exchange Act.
+Yes $\hfill \square$ No $\hfill \boxtimes$ Indicate by check mark whether the Registrant: (1) has filed Securities Exchange Act of 1934 during the preceding 12 months to file such reports), and (2) has been subject to such filing require Indicate by check mark whether the Registrant has submitted d electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted purposeding 12 months (or for such shorter period that the F Yes No Indicate by check mark if disclosure of delinquent filers purs and will not be contained, to the best of Registrant's knowledge, in reference in Part III of this Form 10-K or any amendment to this F n definitive proxy or information statements incorporated by Indicate by check mark whether the Registrant is a large acc elerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large acc celerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer ⊠ Non-accelerated filer Smaller reporting company (Do not check if a smaller Indicate by check mark whether the Registrant is a shell of Yes $\square$ No $\boxtimes$ company (as defined in Rule 12b-2 of the Exchange Act).
+State the aggregate market value of the voting and non-v roting common equity held by nonaffiliates, computed by reference to the price at which the common equity was last sold, o of the last business day of the Registrant's most recently complete r the average bid and asked price of such common equity, as